Skip to main content

 Rental Trombone Pathway

-The Pathway from pBone to Brass
+A Better Pathway to Brass

 Both band directors and Cole’s Music saw the importance of moving the students to metal instruments at the right time.
 They also decided to use the transition as motivation and reward for hitting certain targets.

 “One director decided that on page 15 of the book, the students would receive the brass mouthpiece,” said Russ.
 This immediately helped their sound develop even more.
 Other players saw the reward and wanted it as well.
 Progress was sure and steady.
-In a few weeks, players received their metal trombones and another musical growth spurt occurred.”
+In a few weeks, players received their metal instrument and another musical growth spurt occurred.”

 "We have about thirty schools using the pInstruments.
 And we have found that those who start them out on the pBones have a higher percentage of trombones in their beginning band classes."